fisher1916/Python-API-Challenge/Readme.md

 * Northern Hemisphere - Wind Speed (mph) vs. Latitude
 * Southern Hemisphere - Wind Speed (mph) vs. Latitude

-Jupyter-gmaps and the Google Places API were used in this part of the project.

-Created a heat map that displays the humidity for every city from the previous project (WeatherPy)
+- **Vacation Locations:** [`VacationPy`](VacationPy/VacationPy.ipynb) Jupyter-gmaps and the Google Places API were used to create a heat map that displays the humidity for every city from the previous project (WeatherPy) based on latitude and longitude.

-Personal ideal weather conditions for a vacation were used to narrow down the list of cities.
+- Personal ideal weather conditions for a vacation were used to narrow down the list of cities.

-Using Google Places AP, a hotel for each city located within 5000 meters of the city were listed.
+- Using Google Places AP, a hotel for each city located within 5000 meters of the city were listed.

 The hotels were plotted on top of the humidity heatmap.
 =======